 Why We’re Wired but Weary

 We live in a paradox of abundance—more technology, more comfort, yet less rest.
-The fast-paced culture glorifies productivity, often at the cost of naptime.
+The fast-paced culture glorifies productivity, often at the cost of downtime.
 The idea of rest is seen as laziness, even though sleep is a biological necessity, not a luxury.

 Constant noise—both literal and digital—keeps the nervous system in a state of mild alarm.
 Notifications, bright lights, and late-night entertainment make it harder to transition from wakefulness to calm.
 The result is a society running on low energy, anxiety, and caffeine.